mozilla-services/socorro/docs/dev.rst

    app@socorro:/app$ socorro-cmd fetch_crashids --num=1 | bin/process_crashes.sh

-Run the processor and webapp with ``make run`` to process the crash reports.
+Run the processor and webapp with ``just run`` to process the crash reports.

 If you find this doesn't meet your needs, you can write a shell script using the commands and scripts that ``process_crashes.sh`` uses.
 They are described